hkwi/gopenflow/ofp4_str_exp.md

 We don't use this value for normal use for now.
 0 will be reserved.

 ### STROXM_BASIC_DOT11
-Bit 1 indicates that the frame is handled as 802.11 frame at the port.
+Bit 1 indicates that operations on that LWAPP L2 frame is done as 802.11 frame.
 Packets with this field is always an LWAPP L2 frame.
+Switch port emits 802.11 raw frame in the LWAPP payload if this is 1.
+Switch will set this 1 when sending packet_in message with raw 802.11 frame.

 - mask : No
 - length : 1 byte